Limespy/MISC/README.md

 # Misc-Code
-Miscellaneous scripts and functions writtennten mostly in MATLAB.
+Miscellaneous scripts and functions written mostly in MATLAB.